ut-ldma/ut-ldma.github.io/README.md

-# RL4CAS Tutorial Lab
+# LDMA Tutorial Lab

-This is the index page of the lab session for the [RL4CAS tutorial](https://rl4cas.github.io), focusing on bring in the reinforcement learning to computer architecture and system research.
+This is the index page of the lab session for the [LDMA tutorial](https://ut-ldma.github.io), focusing on learning-based detection of microarchitectural attacks.
-The repo of the lab is listed [here](https://github.com/rl4cas/lab).
+The repo of the lab is listed [here](https://github.com/ut-ldma/lab).

 We are using AWS ```g5.xlarge``` instance with with Deep Learning AMI GPU PyTorch 2.0.0 (Ubuntu 20.04) 20230401 image (ami-0a4caa099fc23090f) for running the experiments.
 You can create an instance on AWS.
-Alternatively, a local Linux machine with GPU should work as well, if you are using Apple M-series chips or Linux machine without GPU, please follow the set up [here](https://github.com/rl4cas/rl4cas.github.io/blob/main/lab/local_inst.md).
+Alternatively, a local Linux machine with GPU should work as well, if you are using Apple M-series chips or Linux machine without GPU, please follow the set up [here](https://github.com/ut-ldma/ut-ldma.github.io/blob/main/lab/local_inst.md).

 The lab is targeting using reinforcement learning to find cache-timing attacks in microprocessors.
 Instead of relying on human expert, we formulate it as a RL game.
 For more background information, please see [AutoCAT](https://drive.google.com/file/d/1FinwdpKCS9oY-3PX38oZ2j1gCjqglX2d/view?usp=share_link).